Metals & Mining

 • Business Ethics & Transparency

 Managing business ethics and maintaining an appropriate level of transparency in payments to governments or individuals are significant issues for the mining industry.
-This is due to the importance of government relations to entities’ ability to conduct business in this industry and to gain access to mining reserves.
-The emergence of several anti-corruption, anti-bribery, and payments-transparency laws and initiatives create regulatory mechanisms to reduce certain risks.
-Violations of these laws could lead to significant one-time costs or higher ongoing compliance costs, whereas successful compliance with such regulations could provide risk mitigation opportunities and avoid adverse outcomes.
+This is because government relations are important to entities’ conducting business in this industry to gain access to mining reserves.
+Anti-corruption, anti-bribery, and payments-transparency laws and initiatives create regulatory mechanisms to reduce the risk of misconduct.
+Violations of these laws could result in significant one-time costs or higher compliance costs, whereas successful compliance with such regulations could avoid adverse outcomes.
 Entities with significant reserves or operations in corruption-prone countries could face heightened risks.
-Entities are under pressure to ensure that their governance structures and business practices can address corruption and willful or unintentional participation in illegal or unethical payments or gifts to government officials or private persons.
+Entities must ensure their governance structures and business practices reduce the risks associated with corruption and wilful or unintentional participation in illegal or unethical payments, or with gifts to government officials or private individuals.

 Critical Incident Risk Management